Goldfields Giants: SBL

 In 2007, the Giants returned to the SBL Grand Final after finishing the regular season in second place with a 17–7 record.
 In the grand final, the Giants won their maiden SBL championship with a 96–94 victory over the Lakeside Lightning.
 Shamus Ballantyne was named grand final MVP for his 18 points, six rebounds and six assists.
 In 2008, the Giants finished the regular season in third place with a 19–7 record and advanced through to their fourth SBL Grand Final in five years.
 In the grand final, the Giants defeated the Willetton Tigers 101–82 to claim back-to-back championships.
 Darnell Dialls was named grand final MVP for his 32 points and 16 rebounds.

 In 2017, American forward Jacob Holmen became the first Giants player to be named the SBL Most Valuable Player.

 NBL1 West

 In 2021, the SBL was rebranded as NBL1 West.

 In August 2021, a Goldfields Giants women's team was approved for entry into the NBL1 West for 2022.
+The Giants women made the playoffs for the first time in 2026.